middletemplelibrary/A-Gentlemans-Library/README.md

 <br><br>
 Restoration work is carried out by specialist, off-site conservation studios.
 All the conservators we work with are registered on The Institute of Conservation's Conservation Register.
 <br><br>
-To find out more about the Rare Book Fund and how you can contribute please scan the QR code.
+To find out more about the Rare Book Fund and how you can contribute click [here](https://www.middletemple.org.uk/library/library-collections/rare-books/rare-book-sponsorship-programme).

 <param ve-video id="MG_icJCVyJU"
        label="Video of Liane working with Virgil book.
 Caption Conservator, Liane Owen, removing surface dirt">